 Wagner is a fifth-generation winemaker whose grandparents founded the famed Caymus Cabernet.
 As the winemaker for the Belle Glos Pinot Noir portfolio, Wagner also built the stalwart Meiomi brand, which he sold to Constellation in 2015.
 So, to say Wagner knows what he is doing with Pinot Noir is an understatement!

 A translation of ‘The Farm’, BÖEN offers three unique Pinot Noir selections that take your palate on a journey along the Pacific Coast, from Santa Barbara to Monterey to Sonoma’s Russian River Valley.
-I recently had the opportunity to taste this Pinot Noir trio at Primo, a local wine retailer in Fort Lauderdale, and I was intrigued how each one had its own special flair.
-Here is how I would personify the three:
+I had the opportunity to taste this Pinot Noir trio awhile back and I was intrigued how each one had its own special flair.

 Santa Lucia Highlands — Sultry and Sexy